mvarrone/machine-learning-specialization/course_1-sup-ML-reg-classif/week3/01-Classification with logistic regression/README.md

 $$f_{\vec{w}, b}(\vec{x}) = g(z) = g(\vec{w}.\vec{x} + b) = \frac{1}{1 + e^{-(\vec{w}.\vec{x} + b)}}$$

-What the Logistic Regression model is it inputs inputs a set of features $\vec{X}$ and outputs a number between 0 and 1
+What the Logistic Regression model is it inputs inputs a set of features$\vec{X}$and outputs a number between 0 and 1

 ### Interpretation of Logistic Regression output